huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 # More

 - Recently I find taking notes with LaTeX is fun on maths or math-related cs courses, so I created this repository: [CourseNotes](https://github.com/huangyuxiang03/CourseNotes).
 If you are looking for some learning materials of THU CST courses, please reach to the repository.
 If you are also taking notes with LaTeX, just contact me!

+- I was an exchange student at University of Washington in 2023 Autumn.
+The experience was amazing of being an oversea exchange student.
+If you want to exchange at UW or Tsinghua and want to talk to someone, I am always pleasure to chat.
+(TL;DR: If you want to exchange at UW, you must be nominated by your home institution; for Tsinghua Univerisity, exchange students cannot be Chinese citizens.
+For other things you are not sure, just ask me!)

 - I speak Chinese and English and I am recently learning German (yes, I want to write Deutsch at first then I realized I'm writing English).
 You can contact me freely within Chinese or English.
 German... probably several years after then I could verstehe was du geschrieben :)